 - Reducing waste across global operations.
 Each day, Walmart moves closer to realizing its goal of creating zero waste by providing innovative solutions to improve waste data management and reduce and divert food and materials from turning into waste.
 Walmart U.S. operations operational waste diversion improved to 82.4 percent in 2014.
 Walmart International achieved an estimated 68 percent diversion across stores, clubs, distribution centers and other facilities.
 In emerging markets (Argentina, Brazil, Central America, Chile, Mexico), Walmart reduced food throwaway by 11 percent - with Central America and Mexico leading the way.

-sustainability of products and product supply chains
+Increasing sustainability of products and product supply chains

 - Sourcing responsibly.
 Walmart is committed to selling products that comply with safety laws and regulations, giving customers trust in the items the company sells.
 In 2014, Walmart expanded the ability to identify and monitor supplier and product compliance and to hold suppliers accountable for adhering to our standards.
 Walmart also expects suppliers and factory management to provide the men and women who work to produce the products customers love with a safe and healthy work environment For example, the company worked to strengthen requirements for suppliers subject to audits to designate employees who are responsible for factory compliance with applicable laws and standards.
 Walmart also developed an auditing approach that allocates more resources to higher-risk facilities based on their geography.